 Pit-Falls to Avoid

-• Unannounced class visits -- If a visit is arranged with us beforehand, we can provide instruction.
+- Unannounced class visits -- If a visit is arranged with us beforehand, we can provide instruction.
 If you are not requesting an instruction session, it is still a valuable courtesy to alert us about a group of students arriving en masse.
 There may already be a class scheduled at that time.
-In addition, many of our electronic tools have a limited number of simultaneous users, so we cannot accommodate a large number of students searching the same tool at the same time.
+In addition, some of our electronic tools have a limited number of simultaneous users, so we cannot accommodate a large number of students searching the same tool at the same time.

-• Assuming students have research experience -- Many students, even at the graduate level, lack basic research skills and familiarity with libraries.
+- Assuming students have research experience -- Many students, even at the graduate level, lack basic research skills and familiarity with libraries.
 And those with introductory-level skills will not be prepared for the research demand of upper-level courses and subject-specific resources.

-• Limiting resources too narrowly - If students are all looking for the same limited resources, the topics should be broadened.
+- Limiting resources too narrowly - If students are all looking for the same limited resources, the topics should be broadened.